cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Change Created and Updated style when creator and updater are the same (do via tests!)
+ - Change Created and Updated style when creator and updater are the same (do via tests!) - Started, first two tests are missing
+ - Link List - selection - text should select outer list item ideally on click not on drag
+ - Sorting needs better visual indicators
  - Better startup experience when settings file and/or db are missing
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?
  - Top of the page search box - maybe pass a query parameter to the all content list page?